Krigo-Liu/coop_notes/AI/DeepReinforcementLearning/Notes on Deep Reinforcement Learning.md

 - $\mathbb{R}$: set of real numbers
 - $f: X \to Y$: function $f$ from elements of set $X$ to elements of set $Y$
 - $(a, b]$: the real interval between $a$ and $b$ including $b$ but not including $a$

-## Parameters

 - $\epsilon$: probability of taking a random action in an $\epsilon$-greedy policy
 - $\alpha, \beta$: step-size parameters
 - $\gamma$: discount-rate parameter
 - $\lambda$: decay-rate parameter for eligibility traces
 - $\mathbb{1}_\text{predicate}$:  indicator function. = 1 if the predicate is true, else 0.

-# 1 Introduction

-$\color{orange}\text{Apporximations for value f, policy, models}$

-Even if the agent has a complete and accurate environment model, the agent is typically unable to perform enough computation (memory) per time step to fully use it.

 # 2 Multi-Armed Bandit Problem

 - $k$: number of actions (arms)